hapijs/joi/API.md

   extension.
 - `value` - the value responsible for the error.
 - `local` - a free-form object that can contain anything you want to provide context on regarding the error.
-This object's properties are inserted in the error message where bracketted placeholders are.
+This object's properties are inserted in the error message where bracketed placeholders are.
 - `state` - state that the validation was in, which contains the current key, path, parent if any, or reference if any.
 Usually you just have to pass the `state` you were given.